Fran Healy "mauled" by sausage dog he tried to save from car accident

 — Fran Healy (@franhealy) October 14, 2021

-Meanwhile, Travis have announced a 20th anniversary reissue of their classic album ‘The Invisible Band’.
-The 2001 album will be reissued as a CD and vinyl box set on December 3.
+Meanwhile, Travis have announced a 20th anniversary edition of their classic album ‘The Invisible Band’.
+The 2001 record will be reissued as a CD and vinyl box set on December 3.